Klipper3d/klipper/docs/Bed_Mesh.md

 Profiles can be loaded by executing `BED_MESH_PROFILE LOAD=<name>`.

 It should be noted that each time a BED_MESH_CALIBRATE occurs, the current state is automatically saved to the _default_ profile.
-If this profile exists it is automatically loaded when Klipper starts.
-If this behavior is not desirable the _default_ profile can be removed as follows:
+The _default_ profile can be removed as follows:

 `BED_MESH_PROFILE REMOVE=default`